Easements

 Guidance for easements on your property

-Understand what you can do on easements, and how to request removal of any unused ones.
+Understand what you can do on an easement, and how to ask for removal of an unused easement or request a change.

 Building over an easement